JavaScript String

 // And I couldn't agree more.

-A string literal is just text you type directly in your code, wrapped in quotes or backticks.
-It's the value itself, not a variable pointing to it.
+A string literal is text written directly in your code, wrapped in quotes or backticks.
+It is the actual value itself.

 javascript